Lord Bandon’s Tower in Ireland’s County Cork

 The tower also frequently is called “Lord Bandon’s Folly,” referring to the architectural term for a building constructed essentially for decorative purposes, frequently just to underscore the landowner’s appearance of wealth and success.

 During the famine years, 1845 to 1849, many follies were built in Ireland to provide work for the poor.
-These “famine follies” were seen as a way to give peasants and the otherwise unemployed a way to earn a meager living, without taking jobs away from existing workers.
+These “famine follies” were seen as a way to give peasants and the otherwise unemployed a way to earn a meagre living, without taking jobs away from existing workers.

 Any practical purpose of a folly was secondary to creating work, which is why many follies appear to have no useful purpose.
 Examples of these projects included roads built in the middle of nowhere, piers in the middle of bogs, etc.